-(c) Protected Trees:
+(e) Protected Trees:

-- (1) Tree species listed in the Preferred Plant List in the B3 Technical Manual with a 13 caliper inch diameter or greater measured at the DBH. - (2) Protected trees must be preserved, protected, and integrated in the Development of the property. - (3) Proposed Removal of healthy protected trees must be submitted for approval to the DRC. - (4) Granted Removal of protected trees shall be replaced by planting trees from the Preferred Plant List on the property equal to the total caliper inches of the trees removed, measured at 12 inches in height from the ground. - (5) Alternative compliance may be submitted to the DRC for approval or a fee in lieu shall be paid if the Site can not meet the Standards of this section.
-See the City Fee Schedule for tree replacement cost.
+- (1) Tree species listed in the Plant List in the B3 Technical Manual (with the exception of the invasive plants listed) with a 10 caliper inch diameter or greater measured at the DBH. - (2) Protected trees must be preserved, protected, and integrated in the Development of the property. - (3) Proposed Removal of healthy protected trees must be submitted for approval to the DRC. - (4) Granted Removal of protected trees shall be replaced by planting trees from the Plant List in the B3 Technical Manual (with the exception of the invasive plants listed), on the property equal to the total caliper inches of the trees removed, measured at 12 inches in height from the ground. - a) Said replacement trees shall be a minimum of two-inch (2") diameter (measured at twelve-inch (12") above ground) and five-feet (5') in height when planted